centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 **Prerequisites**

-Those virtual machines are available in OVA format for VMware environment and OVF for Oracle VirtualBox tool.
-Those are based on **Linux CentOS 7** operating system including a Centreon installation allowing to easily start your first monitoring.
+This virtual machine is available in OVA format for VMware environment and for Oracle VirtualBox tool.
+It is based on **Linux CentOS 7** operating system including a Centreon installation allowing to easily start your first monitoring.

 The virtual machine needs: